w3c/miniapp-manifest/docs/explainer.md

 #### Why is `widgets` member needed?

-A [Widget](https://www.w3.org/TR/miniapp-widget-req/) is a special form of MiniApp page that can be embedded within other applications or environments (i.e., device desktop).
+A [Widget](https://www.w3.org/TR/miniapp-widget-req/) is a particular form of MiniApp page that can be embedded within other applications or environments (i.e., device desktop).
+The `widgets` member allows users to describe the pages that are part of the MiniApp that can be presented as widgets, including `name` (title of the widget), `path` (path to the corresponding page or component), and `min_code` (minimum platform version required).
 Using widgets, users can directly display and interact with the app in different scenarios.
-The `widgets` member allow users to describe the pages that are part of the MiniApp that can be presented as widgets, including `name` (title of the widget), `path` (path to the corresponding page or component) and `min_code` (minimum platform version required).

 ## 3. Sample